EliAndrewC/l7r/setting/l7r.md

 Empire-wide, this distribution implies approximately:

 - ~284 daimyo (one per domain)
-- ~2,500 provincial governors (one per province)
+- close to **twenty-five hundred provinces** (each with its governor)
-- ~15,000 county magistrates (one per county)
+- nearly **fifteen thousand counties** (each with its magistrate)

 The provincial-governor and county-magistrate totals are determined by per-capita administrative density (~1 county per 6,800 inhabitants, ~1 province per 41,000 inhabitants) rather than by the domain count itself.
 Larger domains have proportionally more provinces and counties, so the empire-wide totals at those tiers are essentially constant regardless of how the domain count is tuned.
+(The round numbers here emphasize scale; the exact per-median figures used in the budget math - ~2,400 provincial cities and ~14,400 counties, from the 400-median-equivalent × 6 and × 36 aggregations - are in [`budgets.md` - The Two Empire-Wide Multipliers](budgets.md#the-two-empire-wide-multipliers).)

 ### Experience Levels